RichardOtter/RichardOtter.github.io/index.md

 ### [RootsMagic database design docs and notes](https://github.com/ricko2001/RootsMagic_Database_Design/tree/main/Tables)

-A set of documents describing what has been reverse-engineered about the design of the v9 RootsMagic database and its contents.
+A set of documents describing what has been reverse engineered about the design of the v9 RootsMagic database and its contents. (ver 10 is in progress...)
 The information is useful when designing SQL to directly access and modify the database.